-State Representative Warren Kampf is serving his second term as the representative of Pennsylvania’s 157th Legislative District in the House of Representatives.
+State Rep. Warren Kampf is serving his fourth term as the representative of Pennsylvania’s 157th Legislative District in the House of Representatives.

-Kampf was first elected in November 2010 based on his ability to bring strong fiscal discipline to state government and to help re-invigorate a moribund economy.
+Kampf was first elected in November 2010 based on his call to bring strong fiscal discipline to state government and to help re-invigorate a troubled state economy.

 Kampf is the prime sponsor of landmark legislation which addresses the state’s growing pension crisis and confronts an issue that has been pushed down the road by previous administrations.
 He has also sponsored or co-sponsored legislation to free schools from costly state mandates, to provide incentives encouraging job creation for companies, to create more efficient government with an online business filing portal and to reform the state’s welfare system.

-Representative Kampf’s public service career includes serving as a criminal prosecutor as a Deputy Prosecutor in the York County District Attorney’s Office and, later, as an Assistant District Attorney in the Philadelphia District Attorney’s Office.
-He served seven years as a Tredyffrin Township Supervisor, with two years as the Chairman of the Board of Supervisors.
+Kampf’s career included serving as a deputy prosecutor in the York County District Attorney’s Office and, later, as an assistant district attorney in the Philadelphia District Attorney’s Office.
+He also served seven years as a Tredyffrin Township supervisor, with two years as the chairman of the Tredyffrin Township Board of Supervisors.

-Born and raised in Devon, Pennsylvania, Representative Kampf is a graduate of Phillips Exeter Academy of Exeter, NH, Yale University, and Emory University School of Law.
-A partner with White and Williams, LLP, prior to his election, Representative Kampf today serves as Of Counsel for this firm.
+Born and raised in Devon, Pennsylvania, Kampf is a graduate of Phillips Exeter Academy of Exeter, NH, Yale University, and Emory University School of Law.
+Formerly a partner with White and Williams, LLP, Kampf today serves as Of Counsel for this firm.

-The 157th Legislative District includes Phoenixville Borough, Tredyffrin and Schuylkill townships in Chester County, as well as parts of West Norriton and Lower Providence townships in Montgomery County.
+The 157th Legislative District includes Tredyffrin and Schuylkill townships and a portion of Phoenixville Borough in Chester County, as well as parts of Upper Providence Township in Montgomery County.

 Sign up to receive occasional updates from me.